-Avgolemono Soup is a fabulously lemony chicken and rice soup made super creamy without any cream!
+Avgolemono Soup is a fabulously lemony chicken soup made super creamy without any dairy!
 It’s classic Greek comfort food.

-Chicken broth thickened with eggs and flavored with lemon is a Mediterranean concept, so good that everybody got in on the action in some way or another…there are versions of it in Greece, Turkey, and Italy, as well as in Arabic and Jewish cuisines.
-The texture and flavor of the soup is incredible, it’s silky and lightly creamy (although there’s no dairy whatsoever) with a pronounced lemon tang.
+Chicken broth thickened with eggs and flavored with lemon is a Mediterranean idea so good that just about everyone claimed it in one form or another.
+You’ll find versions of avgolemono soup in Greece, Turkey, and Italy, as well as throughout Arabic and Jewish cuisines.
+The texture and flavor of the soup are remarkable ~ silky and lightly creamy (with no dairy whatsoever), balanced by a bright, pronounced lemon tang.

-My recipe is cobbled together from a bunch of sources.
-I take what I like from each one until I’ve got all the components…not too many eggs, extra lemon, no celery, rice not orzo…Of course traditionally this soup starts by boiling a chicken and creating your own broth.
-I used a cooked rotisserie chicken and broth from the market without sacrificing the flavor of this wonderful soup.
+My lemon soup recipe is cobbled together from a handful of sources.
+I take what I love from each one until I get it just right for me ~ not too many eggs, extra lemon, no celery, and orzo instead of rice.
+Traditionally, this soup starts with a whole chicken simmered into broth, but I use a good rotisserie chicken and quality store-bought broth without sacrificing the character or flavor of this wonderful soup.

-I love this easy technique of creating a super lemony sauce thickened with eggs that I’ve adapted it again and again…
+The avgolemono soup technique to create a super lemony sauce thickened with eggs is one I’ve adopted time and again…

 Avgolemono Soup